QualityHU/MDTest/README.md

 ## Roadmap

 - Bindings and sample usage for other popular unit test frameworks
+- Nuget package
 - Visual Studio integrated GUI

+## Support

+You can ask for support on our mailing list: https://groups.google.com/forum/to_be_created

+## Contribute

+Everyone is encouraged to contribute, either by:

+- Submitting pull requests
+- Documentation
+- Blogs and tutorials

 ## License